avranade/Ashwin-Udacity-Nanodegree/Project6/README.md

 ## Edit client_secrets.json file
-1. Create a new project on Google API Console and download `client_secrets.json` file
+1. Create a new project on Google API Console
+2. In the app, since I am using .xip.io as the DNS mapper, add `54.200.133.56.xip.io` to authorized domains
+3. Add `http://54.200.133.56.xip.io/login` and `http://54.200.133.56.xip.io/gconnect` to Authorized redirect URIs
+4. Add `http://54.200.133.56.xip.io` to Authorized JavaScript origins
+5. Save and download `client_secrets.json` file
-2. Copy and paste contents of downloaded `client_secrets.json` to the file with same name under directory `/var/www/catalog/catalog/client_secrets.json`
+6. Copy and paste contents of downloaded `client_secrets.json` to the file with same name under directory `/var/www/catalog/catalog/client_secrets.json`

 ## Setup for deploying a Flask App on Ubuntu VPS
 1. Install pip: `$ sudo apt-get install python-pip`